n0zer0d4y/athena-protocol/README.md

 For production use, consider this feature as **experimental** until the refactor is complete.

+### Provider Testing Status

+While Athena Protocol supports 14 LLM providers, **only the following have been thoroughly tested:**

+- OpenAI
+- Google
+- ZAI
+- Mistral
+- OpenRouter
+- Groq

+**Other providers** (Anthropic, Qwen, XAI, Perplexity, Ollama, Azure, Bedrock, Vertex) are configured and should work, but have not been extensively tested.
+If you encounter issues with any provider, please [open an issue](https://github.com/n0zer0d4y/athena-protocol/issues) with:

+- Provider name and model
+- Error messages or unexpected behavior
+- Your `.env` configuration (redact API keys)

 ## Contributing

 This server is designed specifically for LLM coding agents.
 Contributions should focus on: